cdcasey/theatrical-ui/README.md

 I also noticed that there's a JQuery-based navigaton toggler in the Bootstrap template that doesn't work.
 I commented it out for the time being.

+_Update_: There is a package called [fullcalendar-reactwrapper](https://github.com/sanjeev07/fullcalendar-reactWrapper) that should work.

 ### React

 Then of course there was the challenge of learning to use React itself.
 I think using React has two main challenges: